elemental/Elemental/doc/source/core/grid.rst

       Return our process's rank in the *VR* (Vector Row) communicator.
 This corresponds to our rank in a row-major ordering of the process grid.

+   .. cpp:function:: mpi::Comm Comm() const

+      Return the communicator for the grid.
+The result is equivalent to the ``VCComm()`` function described below, but this interface is provided for simplicity.

    .. cpp:function:: mpi::Comm MCComm() const